spamdalfz/note-taker/README.md

 *Note: Any saved notes will be stored in the db/db.json file.
 If this file does not exist, it will be created automatically when the server is started.*

+## Live Link

+Check out the deployed version of the app [here](https://note-taker-spamdalf.herokuapp.com/).

 ### Home Page

 ![Alt text](/public/assets/screenshots/main_page.JPG)